Learning To Be A Nurse Glasgow 1983

-I’m from a family of nurses.
+I’m from a family of nurses going way back.

 Great auntie Evelyn nursed in London during WW2.

-Great Auntie Jean was a “Call The Midwife” helping women birth at home, day and night, in 1950’s Greenock in Scotland.
+Great Auntie Jean was a “Call The Midwife” helping women birth at home, day and night in 1950’s Greenock, Scotland.

-Three of dads’ sisters were nurses and my own mum a district nurse.
-Watching her leave home of a morning in navy uniform dress, hat and coat, big blue nylon bag over her shoulder full of mysterious dressings and paraphernalia, I knew I wanted to keep up the family tradition.
+Three of dads’ sisters were nurses and my own mum a community district nurse.
+Watching her leave home of a morning in standard navy dress, hat and coat, huge nylon bag over her shoulder full of mysterious dressings and paraphernalia, I knew I wanted to keep up the family tradition.

 We were a bunch of teenagers let loose, released from the confines of home for the first time, what could possibly go wrong?
-Much hilarity, many laughs and drama’s!

 Waiting patiently back in 1983 was the norm, a world before the internet and smart phones, no personal wee computer in our hands (unthinkable!)

-No internet, no Google, no streaming anything, no Amazon, no online shopping, no Kindle, our entertainment TV, books, magazines and music.
+No internet, no Google, no streaming anything, no Amazon, no online shopping, no Kindle, our entertainment was TV, books, magazines and music.

-Radio One was THE radio station (no lengthy inane ramblings, NO ads!) best music, best Dj’s, Steve Wright, Noel Edmonds, Dave Lee Travis, John Peel and Annie Nightingale.
+Radio One was THE radio station (no lengthy inane ramblings, no ads!) best music, best Dj’s, Steve Wright, Noel Edmonds, Dave Lee Travis, John Peel and Annie Nightingale.

 Duran Duran …. 🎶don’t say a prayer for me now , save it till the morning after 🎶